jirikyncl/chord-diagram/README.md

 # chord-diagram

-PHP lib for guitar chord diagram printing to svg
+PHP lib for guitar chord diagram printing to SVG.